-The add_node() function could be written without partitioning its source coded into smaller functions, but its definition would be probably longer and less readable.
+The add\node() function could be written without splitting its source coded into smaller functions, but its definition would be probably longer and less readable.
 If increasing the efficiency of the function was required the helper functions would be defined with the use of static inline keywords.
 In that case the compiler would likely handle them in similar fashion as the preprocessor handles macros.
-The operation of adding an element to the list can be implemented in other way then presented.
-For example the list pointer could be passed to the add_node() function with the use of pointer to a pointer.
+The operation of adding an element to the list can be implemented in a different way than presented.
+For example the list pointer could be passed to the add\node() function with the use of pointer to a pointer.